Can My Dog Eat…?April 13, 2019 2020-05-16 6:26

 The answer thankfully is NO.

-The belief that once a dog has tasted human he will always want more is a classical misunderstanding of how dogs think and generalize.
+The belief that once a dog has tasted human food he will always want more is a classical misunderstanding of how dogs think and generalize.

 Dogs are very situational and specific learners.
 They do not easily form abstract thoughts.
 This is one of the reasons why it is so difficult to for example teach them that “Sit” always means “Sit”: in our living room, at the dog school, at the park and at the vet!